ezOBD2 - Free OBD2 Code Lookup and Check Engine Light Diagnostic Tool

 Diagnosis steps

-• Inspect the wiring and connectors for damage.
+• Inspect the wiring and connectors for damage or corrosion.

 Repair procedures

-• Replace the faulty steering angle sensor.
+• Replace the faulty longitudinal acceleration sensor.

 • Repair or replace damaged wiring or connectors.

-• Reprogram or replace the EBCM if necessary.
+• Replace the control module if necessary.

 Tools required